 Only the popular/ confident students elected.
-Does not build leadership in other students.
+Does not build

 Hard to manage and time consuming.

 Quality of Teaching Depends Upon a Focus on the Instructional Core

 - When the tasks students are set are both challenging and differentiated then the level of student learning and achievement increases. - When the more precise the use of academic vocabulary and skill development then students produce more creative and original responses.